Aguirre-M/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website uses different layouts for different screen sizes.
+The layout depends on screen size being used, so each screen size needs a layout designed for it.
+A responsive website can adapt to any screen size.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means to design a website from the mobile end up to the desktop end.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It allows us to set font-sizes based on the root element in the `html` tag.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is writing a unique syntax in a .less file that gets complied into regular CSS syntax.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept in preprocessing is how we make smaller files (navigation.less, variables.less, etc) because it helps me keep things organized.
+I also find nesting very useful in visiualizing how to target specific elements.

+Ironically I would also say nesting gives me the most trouble in preprocessing because there are times I do have trouble targeting certain id tags or divs.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.